clearcare/policies/source/sections/01-introduction.md

 ## 1.1 Platform as a Service (PaaS)

 PaaS customers utilize hosted software and infrastructure from Cloudticity to deploy, host, and scale custom developed applications and configured databases.
-These customers are deployed into compliant containers run on systems secured and managed by Cloudticity.
+These customers are deployed onto compliant resources run on systems secured and managed by Cloudticity.
 Cloudticity does not have insight or access into application level data of PaaS customers and, as such, does not have the ability to secure or manage risk associated with application level vulnerabilities and security weaknesses.
 Cloudticity makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of PaaS customer data through network (firewalls, dedicated IP spaces, etc) and server settings (encryption at rest and in transit, OSSEC throughout the platform, etc).

 PaaS customers can opt for a list of services from Cloudticity, which include Backup Service, Logging Service, IDS/IPS Service, and Disaster Recovery Service.
 Some of these services are not standard and PaaS customers must sign up for them in order for Cloudticity to manage these areas of security and compliance.

 ## 1.2 Platform Add-ons

-Add-ons are compliant API-driven services that are offered as part of the Cloudticity Managed Services Platform.
-These services currently include our Backend as a Service and secure Messaging Service.
+Add-ons are compliant services that are offered as part of the Cloudticity Oxygen Platform.
+These services currently include Monitoring as a Service (MaaS) and Security as a Service (SaaS).
 With Add-ons, Cloudticity has access to data models and manages all application level configurations and security.

 In the future there may be 3rd party Add-on services available as part of the Cloudticity Managed Services Platform.
 These 3rd party, or Partner, Services will be fully reviewed by Cloudticity to assure they do not have a negative impact on Cloudticity's information security and compliance posture.

 ## 1.3 Compliance Inheritance

 Cloudticity provides compliant hosted software infrastructure for its customers.
-Cloudticity has been through a HIPAA compliance audit by a national, 3rd party compliance firm, to validate and map organizational policies and technical settings to HIPAA rules.
-Cloudticity, as a company, and its technology, is working on HITRUST Certification.
+Cloudticity is going through a HIPAA compliance audit by a national, 3rd party compliance firm, to validate and map organizational policies and technical settings to HIPAA rules.
 Cloudticity's infrastructure at AWS is HITRUST Certified.

 Cloudticity signs business associate agreements (BAAs) with its customers.
 These BAAs outline Cloudticity obligations and customer obligations, as well as liability in the case of a breach.
 In providing infrastructure and managing security configurations that are a part of the technology requirements that exist in HIPAA and HITRUST, as well as future compliance frameworks, Cloudticity manages various aspects of compliance for customers.
 The aspects of compliance that Cloudticity manages for customers are inherited by customers, and Cloudticity assumes the risk associated with those aspects of compliance.
 In doing so, Cloudticity helps customers achieve and maintain compliance, as well as mitigates customers risk.